 Our group is based in the Department of Physics and Astronomy and the Chemistry of Life Processes Institute at Northwestern University's Evanston campus.
 Several members of our team come from the Graduate Program in Applied Physics.

-We work closely with the Microscopy, Imaging, and Optics groups in the X-ray Science Division at the Advanced Photon Source (APS) at Argonne National Laboratory (Jacobsen is an Associate Division Director in the X-ray Science Division).
+We work closely with the Microscopy, Imaging, and Optics groups in the X-ray Science Division at the Advanced Photon Source (APS) at Argonne National Laboratory.
 The APS is a 7 GeV synchrotron light source that is the nation's premier source of high brightness hard x-ray beams for photon science.
 Our strong connection with the APS, as well as other Argonne facilities such as the Center for Nanoscale Materials (CNM) and the Mathematics and Computer Science Division (MCS), gives us access to rich and unique research personnel and resources beyond what any university campus has to offer.
 Argonne is about 39 miles/63 km from Northwestern; students go back and forth in their own cars or by using the Northwestern-supported carpool service.

 We are grateful for research support from the National Institute of General Medical Sciences (NIGMS) at the National Institutes of Health (NIH), Argonne's portion of the Department of Energy Laboratory Directed Research and Development (LDRD) program, and from the Office of Science in the US Department of Energy (DoE) through the APS.